 If you are touring Normandy in a campervan/van conversion, there’s a large Aire right across the street from the garden.
 Staying here gives you an excellent opportunity to explore Giverny later in the afternoon when the garden is closed.

-It gets pretty busy during the day but quiet later in the evening.
+The Aire gets pretty busy during the day but quiet later in the evening.
 We had a good night’s sleep before visiting Monet House and Gardens.

 Check out these fabulous Giverny accommodation options near Monet House and Gardens.